Equities sink on virus angst, Fed aftermath; gold, yen rise

 NEW YORK (Reuters) - Global equity markets slid on Friday as investors sought direction after this week’s U.S. Federal Reserve meeting and a jump in coronavirus cases in Europe rattled sentiment, while gold rose and safe-haven buying lifted the Japanese yen.

-The dollar was on track for its fifth straight day of declines against the yen as Japan’s monetary policy of yield curve control pushes up real interest rates.
+The dollar posted its fifth straight day of declines against the yen as Japan’s monetary policy of yield curve control pushes up real interest rates.

 “The diplomatic tug of war is not being resolved,” said Boris Schlossberg, managing director of FX strategy at BK Asset Management.
 “The tensions are heightening rather than easing.
 That’s not something the market likes to see.”

-No major economic data was expected until the release of September’s unemployment report on Oct.
-2, leaving investors without a compass.

-U.S. Treasury yields were little changed near the middle of recent trading ranges as government-bond investors once again took their cue from equity markets.
+U.S. Treasury yields edged higher but remained within recent trading ranges as government-bond investors took their cue from equity markets.

-Euro zone government bond yields also traded little changed as expectations of more central bank policy easing coupled with concerns about the economic recovery underpinned sentiment.
+Euro zone government bond yields traded little changed on expectations of more central bank policy easing.

-Investors piled into emerging markets assets, with an index of developing countries’ currencies poised for its biggest weekly gain since early June as developing country debt funds enjoyed their 11th straight week of inflows.
+Investors piled into emerging markets assets, giving developing country debt funds their 11th straight week of inflows.

 Copper touched its highest in more than two years as speculators extended their buying spree on the economic recovery in top metals consumer China while the dollar weakened.